Strelitzia

-Strelitzia /strɛˈlɪtsiə/ is a genus of five species of perennial plants, native to South Africa.
+Strelitzia /strɛˈlɪtsiə/ is a genus of five species of perennial plant, native to South Africa.
 It belongs to the plant family Strelitziaceae.
 A common name of the genus is bird of paradise flower/plant, because of a resemblance of its flowers to birds-of-paradise.
 In South Africa, it is commonly known as a crane flower.

 Two of the species, S. nicolai and S. reginae, are frequently grown as houseplants.
-It is the floral emblem of the City of Los Angeles and is featured on the reverse of the 50-cent coin.
+It is the floral emblem of the City of Los Angeles and is featured on the reverse of the South African 50-cent coin.

 Taxonomy

-The genus was named by Joseph Banks in honour of Queen Charlotte, wife of George III who was born a princess of the house of Mecklenburg-Strelitz.
+The genus was named by Joseph Banks in honour of the British queen Charlotte of Mecklenburg-Strelitz.